 The Zuiderkerk Award is an award for the best housing project that was realized in Amsterdam the previous year.
 The jury was delighted about the outdoor design principle and the fact that both the public and private spaces were linked together in one project.

-Office name: HOSPER, landscape architecture and urban design
+Landscape Architecture: HOSPER, landscape architecture and urban design